-As a first-time volunteer out of my area for hurricane Florence, there were very clear lessons that may help you be more prepared.
+As a first-time volunteer out of my area for hurricane Florence, there were very clear lessons that may help you be more prepared if you want to get involved.
 As a Florida resident having survived several hurricanes over the last 50 years, helping with the rescue and recovery efforts of Florence seemed like a logical civil service.
 Deploying to a disaster zone is very different than working from your home, being gone for the day and then returning to a clean bed at night.
-What I learned was that I needed to be better prepared, and there is a huge need to coordinate the army of volunteers ready to jump in and do what they can.
-The bravery, sacrifice and general hard work demonstrated by the search and rescue teams, government and civilians are noteworthy.
+What I learned was that I needed to be better prepared, and there is a huge need to coordinate the army of volunteers ready to jump in and do what they can, thus Pubsafe.
+The bravery, sacrifice and general hard work demonstrated by the search and rescue teams, government and civilians is noteworthy.
 You cannot appreciate what they do until you get to the field and see the conditions.
 These people head into the storm while others head away – the definition of a hero in my book.

 If you are considering volunteering for a disaster rescue or recovery operation, prepare yourself mentally and physically, improve your rescue skills and assemble and prepare all types of equipment.
+FEMA offers online courses geared toward the governments response program but there are many CERT groups that teach how to be an effective member of a SAR or CERT team.
 Match these things with the types of disasters you want to respond to and do not be afraid to say “I’m not ready for this event.”
-The Aftermath Data public safety mobile app is intended to help volunteers and government personnel know where, when and how to deploy these resources.
+The Pubsafe public safety mobile app is intended to help volunteers and government personnel know where, when and how to deploy these resources.
 Be part of the solution, contribute information to the community, and go where your skills make you the most effective.
 Having good information makes you more efficient and effective.

 Thoughts…in no particular order

 - A tent doesn’t work in heavy rain and wind.
-Find a building or bring a camper or be prepared to sleep in your vehicle after a hard day and being hot and sweaty.
+Find a building, bring a camper or be prepared to sleep in your vehicle after a hard day of being hot and sweaty.
 Understand the risk of a tornado, falling trees or flooding when not staying in a building.
-A camper is nice so you can move to where the action is but it is a risk of high winds.
+A camper is nice so you can move to where the action is but it is subject to high winds.

 - Taking an enclosed trailer means you can leave it at camp and use your vehicle to get around.
 If everything is in your vehicle you cannot give others a ride.

-- Bring a few lifejackets.
+- Bring a few life jackets.
 One per volunteer but also for the people you will rescue.
-Be sure it fits well and consider a kayakers lifejacket because they offer good mobility.
-You may even want to bring a life vest for animals.
+Be sure it fits well and consider a kayak life jacket because they offer good mobility.
+You may even want to bring a life vest or noodles for animals.

 - You cannot plan on there being restrooms if you cannot identify a volunteer shelter to stay in.
 Showers are unlikely.

-- Install the Zello app.
+- Install the Zello app and learn how to use it.
 It is used by SAR groups to communicate quickly to lots of people at once.
 Join a search and rescue (SAR) channel and keep quiet unless you are involved in a rescue.